Illnesses caused by smoking

 Smoke free legislation in Northern Ireland

 Legislation banning smoking in workplaces and indoor public places was introduced in Northern Ireland in April 2007 and has proved to be one of the most popular public health initiatives in recent years.
 The primary aim of the legislation is to protect employees and the general public from harmful exposure to second hand smoke.
+Children and young people are particularly vulnerable, and regulations to extend the smoke-free provisions to private vehicles carrying children were introduced from 1 February 2022.
+Further information can be found at nidirect.
 A number of reviews have been carried out, at different intervals, to evaluate the impact of the legislation.